Psoriasis

 • Winter flares, minimal itch, and combination oily and dry mid-facial skin.

-• Ill-defined and localised scaly patches on the scalp.
+• Ill-defined and localized scaly patches on the scalp.

 • Salmon-pink, thin, scaly, and ill-defined plaques in skin folds.